World leaders call for pandemic treaty, but short on details

 “Specifics about enforcement will be up to member states to decide on,” Solomon said.

-European Council President Charles first laid out the idea of a pandemic treaty at the U.N.
+European Council President Charles Michel first laid out the idea of a pandemic treaty at the U.N.
 General Assembly in December.
 Joining Tedros at Tuesday’s briefing, Michel said the global community needs to “build a pandemic defense for future generations that extends far beyond today’s crisis.
 For this, we must translate the political will into concrete actions.”

 Gian Luca Burci, a former WHO legal counsel who is now a professor at the Graduate Institute of international affairs in Geneva, described the proposal as an attempted “big fix” involving information sharing, preparedness and response, saying the concept is “like a Christmas tree, frankly.”